baloghartur3/BLE-HADM-Sensing-with-on-device-training/readme.md

 # BLE HADM Sensing with on-device training

-This project demonstrates the capabilities of wireless sensing using the IQ samples from the BLE
+This project demonstrates the capabilities of wireless sensing using the IQ samples from BLE.

+The demo is based on the [ML_MCU implementation](https://github.com/bharathsudharsan/ML-MCU/tree/master) of Bharath Sudharsan

 ## Usage